alexandregressier/notes/kotlin-bnr/kotlin-bnr.md

 You can call the `rangeTo` method for your classes, notably w/ the _operator form_ `..` (_e.g._, `Version(1, 11)..Version(1, 30)`)

-The `when` expression is another _control flow_ mechanism avaible in Kotlin
+The `when` expression is another _control flow_ mechanism available in Kotlin

 ```kotlin
 val race = "gnome"